sem-onyalo/rl-notes/docs/0-lesson-notes/README.md

 ### Monte-Carlo

-The Monte-Carlo algorithm implements the Bellman Equation by calculating the incremental mean of the returns across all episodes.
+The Monte-Carlo algorithm updates the action-value function for every visited state-action pair at the end of every episode.
+It updates the function by calculating the incremental mean of the returns across all episodes for every visited state-action pair.

 ![Monte-Carlo Action-Value Calculation](../action-value-incremental-mean.png)